0xlegacy52/Bug-Bounty-Hunting-Tools/README.md

 # Bug-Bounty-Hunting-Tools
-Installing All Required: "Bug Bounty Hunting Tools" in one Script on  Linux
+Installing All Required: "Bug Bounty Hunting Tools" in one Script on  Linux.